-For additional information about opportunities your college offers, please refer to the College of Education section in this catalog.
+For additional information about opportunities your college offers, please refer to the College of Education and Community Innovation section in this catalog.

 Service to others: We value being relationally aware and respectful of our professional relationships while honoring differing perspectives of a collaborative, active working environment.

 Scholarly research and professional learning: We value scholars who engage in critical thinking, intellectual curiosity, ethical behavior in decision making and lifelong learning as they produce scholarship and conduct research that inform the profession and can be applied in authentic P-12 settings.

 Teaching: We provide access to a quality program that is student centered.

 Leadership Development: We value all voices and diverse perspectives in leading with integrity and developing a growth mindset in all of our students to advocate for social justice.

 We value reflective thinking and engaging in respectful discourse to challenge our thinking and enhance our practices.